ssnangua/sharp-apng/README.md

 Write an APNG file from an animated sharp.

-- `image` Sharp - An instance of sharp.
+- `image` Sharp - An instance of animated sharp.
 - `fileOut` String - The path to write the image data to.
 - `options` [EncoderOptions](#EncoderOptions) _(optional)_ - Options for encoding